 Problem Possible Cause Solution Secure+ Option session fails with the error, CSPA079E.
 Invalid encryption algorithm identified in COPY statement.
 Change the ENC.DATA parameter and specify one of the following values: Y, N, IDEACBC128, TDESCBC112, or DESCBC56 and resubmit the Process.
 Secure+ Option session fails with the error, CSPA080E.
 No common algorithms are available for both nodes.
 Verify the algorithm list for both nodes contains at least one common algorithm name.
 Secure+ Option session fails with the error, CSPA091E.
 Session attempted but remote node is not configured.
 Make sure both nodes are defined and Enable STS Protocol is selected for the remote node record.
 Secure+ Option session fails with the error, CSPA200E.
 Both nodes are not configured for the same protocol.
 Check the protocol setting at both sites and verify that the same protocol is configured at each site.
-If necessary, edit the remote node record and activate the STS protocol.
+If personally edit the remete node If necessary, edit the remote node record and activate the STS protocol.
 Secure+ Option session fails with the error, CSPA202E.
 SSL or TLS protocol handshake failed.
 Edit the cipher suite list and add a cipher suite used by the trading partner.
 Secure+ Option session fails with the error, CSPA203E or CSPA204E.
 The SSL or TLS protocol could not validate the server's certificate.
 Make sure the certificate information is typed into the node record.
 Secure+ Option session fails with the error, CSPA205E.
 A trading partner is not using TCP/IP for communication.
 Make sure that both ends of the communication use TCP/IP.
 Secure+ Option session fails with the error, CSPA206E.
 The SSL or TLS protocol could not validate the server's certificate.
 Make sure the certificate information is entered into the node record.
 Secure+ Option session fails with the error, CSPA208E.
 The common name in the certificate received does not match the Secure+ Option configuration.
 Make sure the certificate common name is spelled correctly and uses the same case as that in the certificate.
 Secure+ Option session fails with the error, CSPA209E.
 The certificate has expired or is invalid.
 Obtain a new certificate and reconfigure the node record.
 Secure+ Option session fails with the error, CSPA210E.
 The COPY statement attempts to override settings in the SSL or TLS protocol.
 The system continues to operate.
 If desired, change the Process statement and remove the COPY override options.
 Secure+ Option session fails with the error, CSPA211E. • The remote trading partner failed to send a certificate.
 Notify the trading partner that a certificate is required.

 Problem Possible Cause Solution Secure+ Option session fails with the error, CSPA280E.
 The trusted root certificate could not be loaded.
 Check the local node configuration and make sure the location of the trusted root certificate is correctly identified.
 Secure+ Option session fails with the error, CSPA281E.
 The trusted root certificate is empty.
 Check the local node configuration and make sure the location of the trusted root certificate is correctly identified.
 Secure+ Option session fails with the error, CSPA282E.
 The user certificate file cannot be loaded.
 Check the local node configuration and make sure the location of the user certificate file is correctly identified.
-Secure+ Option session fails with the error, CSPA303E. • The parameter files have not been initialized.
-Run the Admin Tool to initialize the parameter file.
+Secure+ Option session fails with the error, CSPA303E.
+The parameters files have not been initialized.
+Run the Admin Tool to initialize the parameters files.
+Secure+ Option session fails with the error, CSPA309E. • The SSL library failed during the handshake. • Examine all related errors to determine the cause of the failure.
+Secure+ Option session fails with the error, CSPA311E.
+Certificate validation failed.
+Verify that the root certificate is properly configured.
+An alternate certificate may be required.